patricksavalle/devops-project-template/content/branching-strategy.md

 ## Trunk-based

-Trunk-based development is a branching strategy that in fact requires no branches but instead, developers integrate their changes into a shared trunk at least once a day.
+Trunk-based development (TBD) is a branching strategy that in fact requires no branches but instead, developers integrate their changes into a shared trunk at least once a day.
 This shared trunk should be ready for release anytime.
 This can be done with a feature flag or user ring based [delivery strategy](delivery-strategy.md) to keep the new trunks isolated in production.